justlostintime/GambasShell/README.md

     print "File name";; s;; "found"
     next
 ```

-Only the Ubuntu version/linux mint have been well tested so far.
+Only the Ubuntu and Mint Versions of linux have been well tested so far.
 So be careful with the other.
 Please report any issues thanks.

 With update 1.2.65 the structure of the shell commands has changed.